 2-Whiteboard - Stop Motion

-This is probably one of my favorites.
+This is probably one of my all time favorites.
 All you need is a whiteboard and some whiteboard colored pens.
 You can create some very basic stop motion with this method.
 However if you are a good artist then the sky is the limit as shown be two examples below , one basic and one advanced.
 The method is open to all ages which make it a great idea for stop motion beginners.
 Just make sure you secure both your camera and your whiteboard.

 3- Paper Cut-out – Stop Motion